-Remember: you don’t have to dislike your job to take a retraining course. if you represent the half of U.K. workers that aren’t looking for a career pivot, retraining courses can give you a leg up over your colleagues, allowing you to improve your skill set off the job.
+Remember, you don't have to dislike your job to take a retraining course.
+If you aren't looking for a career pivot, retraining courses can give you a leg up allowing you to improve your skill set off the job.

-If you want to add new skills to your CV, check out these six retraining options.
+If you want to add new skills to your CV, check out these 20 great retraining options.

 Average Base Pay: £28,500/yr

 Social media managers are needed within any industry.
 You'll work with social media platforms like Facebook, Instagram, Twitter and LinkedIn to help market and grow the audience for a business or brand.